 The “cypress dome” glamping tent is $150 a night and comes with a heating/AC unit, coffee maker, electricity, furniture and linens.
 Here are details.

 Glamping at St. Andrews State Park, Panama City

-The latest addition to Florida State Parks with glamping is this beachfront beauty in the Panhandle.
+The glamping location is this beachfront beauty in the Panhandle.
 Three glamping tents are now available with waterfront views adjacent to the campground.
 The tents have electricity, air conditioning, a queen bed and a twin sized cot.
-The rate is $129 to $159 a night.
+The rate is $90to $159 a night.
 These eco-tents are similar to those found in Everglades National Park, where I’ve stayed, and they’re a great design.
 Details.

 Glamping at Manatee Springs State Park, Chiefland

 Manatee Springs is an exquisite sight, with clear blue-green water ringed by cypress trees and knees, all draped with Spanish moss.
 Extensive boardwalks give you many good views of the spring and spring run and there are 8.5 miles of hiking trails in the park.
 The spring is a quarter mile off the scenic Suwannee.

 The spring has a well-developed swimming area and a concessionaire, which makes it easy to enjoy the spring and river.

 Two glamping sites have been developed here where you can rent “luxury” tents with heating, cooling and electricity.
 The glamping sites are currently $100 a night.
 Here’s info about Manatee Springs glamping.